-NAMIC's Strategic Management Series is uniquely tailored for leaders in the media, entertainment, and technology industries.
-This series will give participants the practical tools needed to confidently assess the industries existing and changing business structure, establish a plan to grow an organization, develop and recommend business strategy while leveraging NAMIC's and UVA Darden's unique insight into diversity, equity, and inclusion.
+NAMIC's Strategic Management Series is uniquely tailored for leaders in the media, entertainment, and technology industry.
+This series will give participants the practical tools needed to confidently assess the industry's existing and changing business structure, establish a plan to grow an organization, develop and recommend business strategy all while leveraging NAMIC's and UVA Darden's unique insight into diversity, equity, and inclusion.

 Virtual Hybrid – Synchronous and Asynchronous.
 The program includes a synchronous kick-off and check-in sessions prior to and in between the asynchronous modules.
 The capstone portion of the program is synchronous, and participants will need to complete the asynchronous modules as a pre-requisite.

 - Part 1 covers types of strategic analysis, including stakeholder management, to ground participants in analyzing firm capabilities and competitive position.